FunKetApp/minetest/README.txt

-﻿This is a fork of Minetest. we use the 0.4.11 and update some UI. you can always use the lastest version if you want. check https://github.com/minetest for details.
+﻿This is a fork of Minetest. we use the 0.4.11 and update some UI. you can always use the lastest version if you want. check https://github.com/minetest for details. send us email if you have any questions FunKetApp AT gmail.com Minetest

-Minetest
 ========